appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 In the above code, if the selected option is Categories, it triggers the `fetchCategories` query; otherwise, it runs the `fetchProducts` query.

-*Example 2:* Based on query response
+**Based on query response**

-If you want to execute a query based on the response from another query, you can enable *JS* and add:
+If you want to execute a query based on the response from another query, you can enable *JS* and add your JS Code.

+ *Example:* if you have a Select widget for status, and if the user selects `Pending`, this configuration executes the `fetchPendingUsers` query.
+Upon completion,  it checks if there are no pending users and shows a relevant alert.
+If there are pending users, it shows a success alert.
+If the status is not `Pending`, execute the `fetchApprovedUsers` query.

 ```javascript
 {{